SI-Traceable Temperature Calibration Based on Optical Lattice Clocks

 In practice, the measurement frequency \(\nu_0\) exhibits inherent uncertainty due to the stability limitations of the optical lattice clock, introducing an additional temperature uncertainty $\Delta T_{2}$.
 For differential frequency measurements, state-of-the-art Sr optical lattice clocks demonstrate remarkable stability characterized by \(4.4 \times 10^{-18}/\sqrt{\tau}\), where $\tau$ represents the integration time in seconds\cite{bothwell2022resolving}.
 This stability enables achieving fractional frequency uncertainties below $1 \times 10^{-19}$ with 2000\,s of averaging time.
 However, the ultimate precision is constrained by systematic effects, including the lattice AC Stark shift, second-order Zeeman shift, density shift, background gas collision shift, and gravitational redshift\cite{kim2023evaluation,denker2018geodetic}.

 Through careful experimental design, several systematic shifts can be effectively mitigated.
-The background gas collision shift is rejected via common-mode cancellation in synchronous differential measurements.
 By precisely aligning the measurement and reference chambers at identical horizontal positions and equal distances from the magneto-optical trap center, we eliminate contributions from both the second-order Zeeman shift and gravitational redshift.
-The density shift is suppressed below $1 \times 10^{-19}$ by operating at the `magic trap depth' or within the shallow lattice regime\cite{aeppli2022hamiltonian}.
+Although the reference and measurement cavities reside in the same vacuum environment, cryogenic pumping of the $4$~K chamber can introduce residual pressure differences between them, necessitating independent characterization of background gas collision shifts for each ensemble\cite{pagano2018cryogenic}.
+For Sr optical lattice clocks, this shift is suppressed below $10^{-19}$ at pressures under $7\times10^{-9}$~Pa\cite{rindal2019effect}, whereas Yb clocks require pressures below $3\times10^{-8}$~Pa\cite{mcgrew2018atomic}.
+We will precisely quantify the differential collisional shift by systematically varying the trap lifetime between the two lattice sites.
+By modulating the getter pump temperature or the ion pump speed, we could control the trap lifetime limited by residual pressure, enabling direct experimental determination of this shift contribution at the $10^{-19}$ level.

+Regarding the density shift, although our optical lattice is not oriented vertically but rather at an angle with respect to the direction of gravity, our calculations show that at a tilt angle of $30^\circ$, the magic trap depth required to cancel the on-site $p$-wave and off-site $s$-wave interactions is $12.8\,E_r$, which still lies within the shallow lattice regime (see Appendix for detailed calculation).
+Furthermore, even in the presence of small residual collisional shifts, we can accurately characterize and subtract them at the level below $1 \times 10^{-19}$ using a differential measurement scheme.

 The dominant residual uncertainty arises from the lattice AC Stark shift, which typically contributes approximately $5 \times 10^{-19}$ to $\nu_{0}$ even in the shallow lattice configuration\cite{kim2023evaluation}.
-Crucially, our synchronous differential measurement technique enables precise determination and cancellation of the differential AC Stark shift (see Supplemental Material for details).
+Crucially, our synchronous differential measurement technique enables precise determination and cancellation of the differential AC Stark shift (see Appendix for details).
 Accounting for practical considerations such as lattice laser frequency and power fluctuations, we conservatively estimate the AC Stark shift-induced uncertainty to be $1 \times 10^{-19}$.
 We have conducted a comprehensive analysis of the temperature calibration uncertainty arising from frequency measurement inaccuracies, examining its dependence on both integration time and calibration temperature, with the results summarized in Fig.~4(b).